htcfreek/SimpleLapsGui/README.md

 **Why don't you allow side-loading the LAPS module?**

 I know that such a feature would make my script usable on Windows Server 2016.
-But loading PowerShell modules form unknown locations is a potential security risk.
+But loading PowerShell modules from unknown locations is a potential security risk.
 And it requires to lower the execution policy level which is a security risk too.

 **What notations are supported for the computer name?**